 - There was increased conflict between the Anishinaabe and the Haudenosaunee as they competed for control of the St. Lawrence, gateway for the French fur traders.

 - The English system of trading posts (like York Factory and Moose Factory) required the Indigenous people to travel great distances to deliver the furs.
 This changed their normal nomadic movements.

 - The French traded differently, going into Indigenous lands where they often took First Nations wives and gradually evolved a Métis (mixed race) people.

-- The native peoples became dependent on the trading posts for firearms and ammunition and for European food.
+- The Indigenous peoples became dependent on the trading posts for firearms and ammunition and for European food.
 Because they were devoting most of their time hunting for the fur trade, they didn't have time to hunt for their own food as they had in the past.

 - With the fur trade, conservation was abandoned.
-When hunting for food, native peoples would take only what they needed.
+When hunting for food, Indigenous peoples would take only what they needed.
 Surpluses surplus: extra quantities leftover after basic needs are met. were not necessary.
 Now, the fur trade economy meant that the more furs hunted, the more money there was to be made.
 Eventually this decimated decimate: destroy much of; kill a large part of. the beaver population.

 - The fur trade and European contact also brought the "black robes" - the Catholic missionaries, mostly Jesuits, who came to convert the "heathens."
 Previously, Indigenous religions had been animistic animistic: of or associated with animism - a belief that there are living souls in trees, stones, stars, etc. - attributing equal spirituality to all things.
 People did not have a higher spiritual standing than trees, rocks or deer.
 This suited the way Indigenous people lived with the land.
 Rather than exploiting and dominating the land, they lived in harmony with it for thousands of years.